phetsims/phet-info/deployment-info/chipper-2.0.md

 ```
 and follow the prompts.
 It should handle all of the steps in the older deployment checklist, and will notify you about any additional tasks that you will need to take afterwards.

-### Maintenance patching
+### Manual maintenance patching

-If you want to make a change to the sim's own repo on the release branch, just commit the change and push it to the branch.
-If the change affects other repositories, you'll want to create or update that repository's branch called {{SIM}}-{{BRANCH}}, and either manually update the top-level dependencies.json of the sim, or copy the entire file from a build directory (preferred).
+If you want to make a change to the sim's own repo on the release branch (and no changes to other dependencies), then generally first do the following:

-For example, if I'm patching molecule-shapes and it needs a scenery fix, I'll:
+- From perennial, `grunt checkout-target --repo={{REPO}} --target={{BRANCH}}`, e.g. `grunt checkout-target --repo=chains --target=1.2`.
+- Apply the change to the sim's branch (either a usual commit, or by cherry-picking a change, e.g. `git cherry-pick {{SHA}}` in the sim repo).
+- Test it.
+You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)

-- Apply the fix in the molecule-shapes repository on the branch (e.g. 1.7)
+- Push the change to the sim branch (e.g. `git push origin 1.2`).

+otherwise if a dependency (e.g. scenery or any "common" repo) needs patching:

+- From perennial, `grunt checkout-target --repo={{REPO}} --target={{BRANCH}}`, e.g. `grunt checkout-target --repo=chains --target=1.2`.
-- Check to see if scenery has a branch named (e.g.) molecule-shapes-1.7
+- Check the common repo to see if it has a branch named `{{SIM}}-{{BRANCH}}`, e.g. does scenery have a branch named chains-1.2
-  - If it does not exist (assuming you have already checked out SHAs for the release branch), `git checkout -b molecule-shapes-1.7`, apply the fix, and push to that branch.
+  - If it HAS the branch, ensure that the branch's HEAD commit is the same as the currently-checked-out commit.
+THEN checkout the branch (e.g. `git checkout chains-1.2`) in the common repo.
+If the commits don't match, INVESTIGATE as something went wrong before.
+Talk to @jonathanolson?
+  - If there IS NO branch, create it in the common repo with `git checkout -b {{SIM}}-{{BRANCH}}`, e.g. `git checkout -b chains-1.2`
+- Apply the change to the sim's branch (it's almost always a cherry-pick, e.g. `git cherry-pick {{SHA}}` in the common repo).
+- Test it.
+You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)
+- Push the change to the common branch (e.g. `git push origin chains-1.2`)
-  - If it does exist, check it out, apply the fix and push.
+- If you didn't built it before, run `grunt` in the sim repo.
-- Build molecule-shapes (`grunt`)
-- Copy `build/phet/dependencies.json` (or any other brand's copy, they are identical) to the top level (`molecule-shapes/dependencies.json`).
+- Copy the dependencies.json from the build directory to the top-level directory in the sim.
+Older sims had it at `build/dependencies.json`.
+Newer (chipper 2.0) sims will have it at `build/phet/dependencies.json`.
-- Commit and push the change to the release branch.
+- `git add dependencies.json` and commit it mentioning the issue for the maintenance release.
+- `git push origin {{BRANCH}}`.

 This will ensure that the top level dependencies.json will properly reference the common-code fixed SHA, and that we'll always have a consistent common code branch for the sim branch.